 - Sense of urgency

-When market is evolving and competitors are catching up fast, it’s time for you to change faster.
+An evolving market with increased competitor’s pressure, will bring you evidence that it’s time to change faster.
 Define and create a bunch of evidences and be able to communicate them.
 The important point is to create an urgency around why the change is needed.

 - Vision of change

-Establish a vision by asking how it will look like and what they want to achieve once they’ve gone through this change process.
-This will help to come up with the vision and create the strategy for achieving change.
+Establish a vision : what should it look like and what do we want to achieve with this transformation.
+The vision will help to create a strategy for achieving change.

 - Create short-term wins